iotblackbelt/iotdt-device-bridge/IOTEDGEMODULE.md

     ![Add device](assets/add_device.PNG "Add device")

 3. Add 4 sensors to the created device.
-USs the following `Hardware ID`'s, representing the 4 values that will be send from the `Simulated Temperature Sensor` below, and use the correct `Data Type` and `Data Unit Type`.
+Use the following `Hardware ID`'s, representing the 4 values that will be send from the `Simulated Temperature Sensor` below, and use the correct `Data Type` and `Data Unit Type`.
     ```
     ambient_humidity        Humidity (ID: 17)       % (ID: 40)
     ambient_temperature     Temperature (ID: 18)    °C (ID: 38)